 Using the Conversation API and training in natural language classes, student teams at Georgia Tech used 1,200 question-answer pairs that enabled them to train and chat with Watson to answer engineering, systems, architecture and computing questions.
 Comically, only at the end of the semester, Professor Goel unveiled that Jill Watson was not an actual person.
 Professor Goel’s approach scores an A in my book.

-As I reflected throughout the day, I concluded that the benefits and democratization of cognitive and technology in 2016 are truly a privilege.
+As I reflected throughout the day, I concluded that the benefits and democratization of cognitive and #cloud computing technology in 2016 are truly a privilege.
 The types of problems we can solve are not unique to one domain, and the technology is easily and quickly accessible through cloud computing and the API economy.

 It is an unprecedented time to live in a society in which the tools of modern technology merge with creative minds to solve business and social issues spanning the fields of healthcare, law, education and international relations.
 With that in mind, my question to you is: what will you create?
 As John F. Kennedy once said, “Ask not what can your country do for you, but what can you do for your country?”